mclemente/fvtt-module-polyglot/README.md

-# Polyglot - Fantasy Pack
+# Polyglot

-This module is an adaptation from the original [PolyGlot](https://github.com/kakaroto/fvtt-module-polyglot) by KaKaRoTo.

 Talk to others using a language you can speak and scrambles text you can't understand, into several fantasy scripts.

 Currently supports Forgotten Realms DnD 5e setting, Golarion's Pathfinder and Old-School Essentials.
-Partial support to Warhammer 4k.
+Partial support to Warhammer 4k and Starfinder.

+## Installation

+In the setup screen, use the URL `https://raw.githubusercontent.com/kakaroto/fvtt-module-polyglot/master/module.json` to install the module.

 ## Usage